nsrr/sof-documentation/pages/eeg-spectral-analysis.md

 ## Automated Artifact Detection and Spectral Analysis

 EEG spectral analysis was applied according to published automated artifact detection (Buckelmuller at al.) and spectral analyses (Aeschbach et al.) methods for EEG data collected during sleep.
-Results from previous manual scoring of the SOF dataset (the "gold standard") were compared to results from automatic artifact detection of the SOF data generated using various artifact rejection thresholds to establish settings that coincided most with "gold standard" results.
+Results from previous manual scoring of the Study of Osteoporotic Fractures (SOF) dataset (the "gold standard") were compared to results from automatic artifact detection of the SOF data generated using various artifact rejection thresholds to establish settings that coincided most with "gold standard" results.
 Agreement of these results was not based on identifying the same epochs as artifact, or the same number of artifacts, but rather overall spectral power results for Sleep, REM and NREM.

 ## Validation Methods and Results